Financial Sustainability for Afterschool & Summer

-Financial Strategies to Support Citywide Systems of Out-of-School Time Programs a report made possible by the Wallace Foundation, in collaboration with the National League of Cities.
+Report made possible by the Wallace Foundation, in collaboration with the National League of Cities.
+Click here to access.

-Afterschool Alliances Sustainability Workbook highlights a number of strategies and tools that programs can use to help build sustainability within their community.
+Highlights a number of strategies and tools that programs can use to help build sustainability within their community.
+Click here to access.

-An expansive look at Sustainability in School-linked AfterSchool Programs, including a number of case studies of successful approaches, research to support programs, and resources to connect with to help build your own sustainable program.
+An expansive look at sustainability including a number of case studies of successful approaches, research to support programs, and resources to connect with to help build your own sustainable program.
+Click here to access.

 The Oregon Funding Guide has several resources for afterschool in Oregon and beyond.
 Although the funding guide was assembled several years ago, many of the sources listed continue to fund afterschool and summer programs with specific focuses in Health & Wellness, STEAM, Literacy or Youth Development.